Kazakuri/commission.tenka.dev/content/artwork/2021-04-01-onikuonikuu/index.md

 Please check back later.

 {% request() %}
-芳田ぽこNice to meet you, <TODO>!
+Nice to meet you, Yoshida Poko!

 I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-テーマはロリビッチ甜花ちゃんです！茶目っ気な表情な顔でパンツからスジ見せています。
+The theme is a bratty Tenka-chan.
+She's showing off her panties with a teasing face.

-他の詳細をお任せします。
+I'll leave the other details up to you.

 Thank you very much!
 {% end %}